Information Technology

 Procedure for Funding

 As per Mr. Jindal’s guidelines, Nicholls State University has instituted a Student Technology Fee Plan.
-Line items inserted into the fee plan are composed of proposals from University Colleges, Departments, and the students.
+Line items inserted into the fee plan are composed of proposals from university colleges, from departments, and from the students.

 The committee is first required to pass an overall budget that outlines the major categories of expenditures.
 In lieu of a Technical Review Committee, Academic Computing serves in this capacity and ranks the technical merit of each proposal and determines whether it fits into the overall plan for technology at Nicholls State University.
 If a proposal fits the description of technology, Academic Computing determines whether it is technically sound and whether human resources are available to implement and maintain all current production.

-After the technical review is complete, the proposals are then submitted to the Student Technology Fee proposal subcommittee for consideration.
-The subcommittee scoring process usually takes place during November.
+After the technical review is complete, the proposals are then submitted to the Student Technology Fee Subcommittee for consideration.
+The subcommittee scoring process usually takes place in late October, early November.
 The subcommittee makes their recommendations to the full committee where a vote is held to decide which proposals will get funded and for what amount.
-Upon approval by the committee, the proposal is inserted as a line item into the Student Technology Fee Plan.
-Normally in December, after the vote, the chairperson of the proposal will receive a letter stating the outcome of the proposal.
+Upon approval by the full committee, the proposal is inserted as a line item into the Student Technology Fee Plan.
+Normally in December, after the vote, the proposal’s originator will receive a notification stating the outcome of the proposal.
 Minutes of these meetings are kept, which detail the discussion and debates on specific items and of the budget.

 Presentation

-The selection subcommittee may request the applicant to give a 5-minute presentation to further explain their proposal.
-Applicant will be contacted by Information Technology if a presentation is required.
+The subcommittee may request the applicant to give a 5-minute presentation to further explain their proposal.
+The applicant will be contacted by Information Technology if a presentation is required.

 Proposal Submission Instructions